On average, your neighbors pay $65 a month.See Your Rates

 QuoteWizard helps Salt Lake City residents compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Salt lake City, Utah and save up to 40% on your premium.

-Last year, 10,064 people used QuoteWizard to compare auto insurance quotes in Salt Lake City, UT from multiple companies, and find the cheapest rates.
+Last year, 10,064 people used QuoteWizard to compare auto insurance quotes in Salt Lake City, UT from multiple companies.

 These are the most common car makes and models owned by Salt Lake City drivers requesting quotes through QuoteWizard last year.